Tropilab Inc.

 Used for furniture, fixtures, musical instruments, inlay, boats, caskets, airplanes, foundry patterns, veneer.

-This tree is not indigenous to Suriname, but was imported in the early 19th century as an ornamental tree.
+This tree is not indigenous to Suriname, (it is native to southern Florida, Bahamas, Cuba, Jamaica, St. Croix, Virgin Islands and Hispaniola) but was imported in the early 19th century as an ornamental tree.

 Closely related to the West Indian Mahogany is the Swietenia Macrophylla; common names: Honduras Mahogany, South American Mahogany or Aruputanga Moegno.
 The difference is in the leaves; those of the Honduras Mahogany are bigger (but not as leathery) than that of the West Indian Mahogany.